DecisionsDev/odm-docker-kubernetes/IBMCloudPrivate/README.md

-#  Deploy IBM Operational Decision Manager Standard on IBM Private Cloud
+#  Deploy IBM Operational Decision Manager Standard on IBM Private cloud

-This tutorial explains the deployment of an IBM Operational Decision Manager clustered topology on IBM Private Cloud , based on Kubernetes technology.
+This tutorial explains the deployment of an IBM® Operational Decision Manager clustered topology on IBM Cloud private, based on Kubernetes technology.

-We leverage the ODM Docker material put available on this repository [odm-ondocker](https://github.com/ODMDev/odm-ondocker).
-It includes Docker files and Docker compose descriptors.
-ODM containers are based on IBM WAS Liberty.
-In this tutorial we will only use the Docker files to build the ODM runtime images that we will instantiate in the Kubernetes cluster.
+We use ODM Docker materials and make them available on the repository [odm-ondocker](https://github.com/ODMDev/odm-ondocker).
+It includes Docker files and Docker Compose descriptors.
+ODM containers are based on IBM WebSphere® Application Server Liberty.
+In this tutorial, we use only the Docker files to build ODM runtime images that will be instantiated in the Kubernetes cluster.

 ![Flow](../images/ODMinKubernetes-Flow.png)